bottlenoselabs/c2ffi/README.md

 #define BUFFER_SIZE 1024 // Type is int16_t
 ```

-<sup>7</sup>: Types must be explicitly transtive to a function extern, variable extern, or macro-object so that they can be included as part of the FFI.
+<sup>7</sup>: Types other than enums must be explicitly transtive to a function extern, variable extern, or macro-object so that they can be included as part of the FFI.
 If this is not the case, then the type is not used in the FFI and will not be extracted.

 ### Platforms